abaeyens/ros2_documentation/source/Tutorials/Intermediate/Testing/Integration.rst

     tests/
         test_integration.py

-Concerning package organization:
 Integration tests can be part of any ROS package.
 One can dedicate one or more packages to just integration testing, or alternatively add them to the package of which they test the functionality.
 In this tutorial, we go with the first option as we will test the existing Turtlesim node.

 4 Running tests and report generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 4.1 Running with colcon
 ~~~~~~~~~~~~~~~~~~~~~~~
-Running all tests is straightforward: simply run
-:doc:`colcon test <../../Intermediate/Testing/CLI>`.
+Running all tests is straightforward: simply run :doc:`colcon test <../../Intermediate/Testing/CLI>`.
-This command suppresses the test output
-and exposes little about which tests succeed and which fail.
+This command suppresses the test output and exposes little about which tests succeed and which fail.
-Useful therefore while developing tests is the option
-to print all test output while the tests are running:
+Therefore while developing tests the ``--event-handlers`` option is useful to print all test output while the tests are running:

 .. code-block:: console